sapkotajeevan/pynetwork-automation/README.md

 ## NAPALM
 In [Napalm](https://github.com/sapkotajeevan/pynetwork-automation/tree/master/Napalm)
    * **Library Used :** `napalm` `json`
-   * `display.py` connects to a device using **get_network_driver** feature of napalm, ping the IP, and prints to echo reply messages
+   * `display.py` connects to a device using **get_network_driver** feature of napalm, pings the IP, and prints the echo reply messages
-   * `sendcommand.py` is another simply Napalm script for pushing configuration to the devices
+   * `sendcommand.py` is another simple Napalm script for pushing configuration to the devices
    * `configmgmt.py` loads the config from `config.txt`, makes comparison with the existing config.
 The differential configuration is commited to the device, while matching one is retained/rolledback
    * `mergeconfig.py` loads the configuration from `configadd.txt`, compares the config with the running config.
 Differential config is merged with the current, while matching configuration is retained